SnowyMouse/invader/README.md

   -l --level <level>           Set the compression level (Xbox maps only).
 Must
                                be between 0 and 9.
 Default: 9
   -m --maps <dir>              Use the specified maps directory.
-  -n --no-external-tags        Do not use external tags.
-This can speed up
-                               build time at a cost of a much larger file size.
   -N --rename-scenario <name>  Rename the scenario.
   -o --output <file>           Output to a specific file.
   -O --optimize                Optimize tag space.
 This will drastically